 The DNA Wars

 The past is indeed an unknown country.
-A frenzy has developed in the current vogue for DNA analysis in ancestry-tracing.
+A frenzy developed after 2000 in the now current vogue for DNA analysis in ancestry-tracing.
 It reached a low point with DNA testing of the Beta Israel and we still see articles like this: "Are Ethiopian Jews descendants of the ancient Israelites?"
-Here are a few lowlights from recent years:
+Here are a few lowlights from those early years:

 Jon Entine wrote a book called Abraham's Children: Race, Identity, and the DNA of the Chosen People (2007), in which he argued that Jews have a higher IQ than everybody else - genetic superiority, in other words, with its echoes of the Nazis.
 Then Gregory Cochrane and Henry Harpending (neither is Jewish) had the temerity to suggest that the "faulty" genes that cause Ashkenazi diseases like Tay-Sachs have resulted in Jews becoming smarter than anybody else.